-Why does Strepsiades go to the Thinkery?
-How does "Socrates" first appear?
+3. For today you read section 2 of Clouds. (a) Why does Strepsiades go to the Thinkery? (b) How does "Socrates" first enter (appear on stage)?
 Why do you think the playwright, Aristophanes, introduces him like this?

 Strepsiades goes to the Thinkery to learn false speech in order to free himself of the debt foisted on him by his son.
 "Socrates" appears descending from above in a basket, much like gods at the end of a tragedy descending to dispense wisdom and justice ("deus ex machina"), only "Socrates" talks not about the wisdom of the gods but the "natural functions" and physical processes of the temporal heavens.
 His scruffy appearance presents him as a false god.
 He also starts out with his head literally in the clouds.